xzmzm/TortoiseGit-AI/README.md

 1.  **Download the Executable**:

-    - Go to the [**Releases**](https://github.com/your-username/TortoiseGitAI/releases) page.
+    - Go to the [**Releases**](https://github.com/xzmzm/TortoiseGit-AI/releases) page.
-    - You will find two versions available for download:
+    - You will find three versions available for download:
+      - `TortoiseGitAI-cpp-vX.X.X.exe`: **(Recommended)** This version is a native C++ application.
+It has the smallest footprint and no external runtime dependencies, making it the most lightweight option.
-      - `TortoiseGitAI-net472-vX.X.X.exe`: **(Recommended)** This is a single, self-contained executable built for .NET Framework 4.7.2.
-It should run on any modern Windows 10/11 system without needing to install anything extra.
+      - `TortoiseGitAI-net472-vX.X.X.exe`: A good alternative built for .NET Framework 4.7.2.
+It's a single, self-contained executable that should run on any modern Windows 10/11 system without needing to install anything extra.
       - `TortoiseGitAI-net9.0-windows-vX.X.X.zip`: This version uses the latest .NET 9.0.
 It requires the [.NET 9.0 Desktop Runtime](https://dotnet.microsoft.com/download/dotnet/9.0) to be installed on your machine.

 2.  **A Note on Windows SmartScreen**: